 It is none of the employer’s business to know whether the candidate coming for an interview owes some financial debts to them or not.
 The employer may be willing to all financial details about the candidate if there is anything illegal in their personal and professional life.

 Therefore, all the candidates need to handle such questions in a better manner and provide information regarding their financial debts to their limits which are not more than anything else.

 11. Is English your first language?

-Try answering them in such a way that implies that you have enough control and understanding of the language so as to be the perfect fit for the job position applied.
-This needs to be answered in a subtle manner and should not sound defensive and irritated from the candidate’s side.
+Try answering them in such a way that implies that you have enough control and understanding of the language to the perfect fit for the job position apply.
+This needs to answer subtly and should not sound defensive and irritated from the candidate’s side.

 12. Do you drink alcohol?